zuozhenggh/learning-library/data-management-library/database/options/docker-selfservice.md

 ## Lab Assumptions
-- Each participant has been sent two emails, one from Oracle Cloud  with their username and another from the Database PM gmail account with their temporary password.
+- Each participant has been sent two emails, one from Oracle Cloud  with their username and another with the subject SSWorkshop, this contains their temporary password.

 ## Lab Settings